 Articles on: Getting Started

-This guide helps e-commerce teams get started with Crisp around pre-sale questions, order-related support, social messaging, and store-aware automation.
+Learn how e-commerce teams can set up Crisp for pre-sale questions, order-related support, social messaging, and AI-assisted automation.

 For e-commerce, great customer experience depends on speed, channel coverage, and context.
 Customers ask before buying, after ordering, during delivery, and when they need a return or refund.
-Crisp helps you keep those conversations in one place, connect your store data, and reduce repetitive requests with both knowledge content and Hugo.
+Crisp helps you keep those conversations in one place, connect store data, and reduce repetitive requests with knowledge content, workflows, and Hugo.

 E-commerce at a glance

-Crisp fits e-commerce best when it helps your team answer quickly while keeping store and order context close to the conversation.
+Crisp fits e-commerce best when it helps your team answer quickly while keeping customer and order context close to the conversation.
+A shopper should not have to repeat their order number, explain which product they bought, or restart the conversation on another channel.

-• Answer pre-sale and post-sale questions in one inbox → product questions, delivery issues, returns, and support follow-up stay together
+• Centralize pre-sale and post-sale conversations → product questions, delivery issues, returns, and follow-up stay together

-• Centralize website chat, email, and social messaging → handle chat, WhatsApp, Instagram, Messenger, and email from one place
+• Connect website chat, email, and social messaging → handle chat, WhatsApp, Instagram DM, Messenger, and email from the same Inbox

-• Bring store context into support → connect customer and order information so agents do not start blind
+• Bring store context into support → display customer and order information when available

-• Reduce repetitive requests → publish a strong FAQ and train Hugo on your policies and workflows
+• Reduce repetitive questions → publish a strong knowledge base and train Hugo on your policies

-• Route ownership more clearly → separate delivery, returns, VIP, or marketplace-related conversations when needed
+• Route ownership clearly → separate delivery, returns, VIP, marketplace, or region-specific conversations when needed

 Recommended setup

-For most online stores, the best setup starts with your store integration and support channels, then moves into knowledge, routing, and AI.
+For most online stores, the best setup starts with the store integration and core channels, then moves into knowledge, routing, and AI.
 Most of the steps below start from Crisp.

 Connect your store integration first